Team-NiMO/NiMo-ExternalMechanisms/README.md

 # External Mechanisms ROS package

-this subsystem is responsible for cleaning and caliberating the nitrate sensor before it's inserted into a cornstalk so that the data being retrived from it is more reliable.
+The external mechanisms subsystem is responsible for cleaning and caliberating the nitrate sensor before it's inserted into a cornstalk so that the data being retrived from it is more reliable.

 ## Installation
 ***